Chocolate & Liqueur Cake Layers:

 Reserve 1 c of frosting and beat in cocoa powder and chocolate liqueur to obtain a spreadable consistency – this will be your cake filling!

-- 1 8- or 9-inch cardboard cake circle, and 2 6-inch cardboard cake circles – one option is to buy a set like this one that contains a variety of cake circle sizes and trimmable dowels
+- 1 - 1 8- or 10 -inch cardboard cake circle (I prefer Wilton’s center-punched circles), and 2 6-inch cardboard cake circles + cake dowels or straws– one option is to buy a set like this one that contains a variety of cake circle sizes and trimmable dowels

 -9-10 coffee beans

 - small knife and cutting board